 Some general guidelines are given here for pressure and condensation control,

-- Overhead stream should enter the reflux drum at a lower velocity so that it prevents disturbances to the surface of the liquid.
+- The overhead stream should enter the reflux drum at a lower velocity so that it prevents disturbances to the surface of the liquid.

 - Vapor bypass piping & equalizing line should be self-draining and should consist of no low points where condensate can be accumulated.

-- For higher condensing temperature and narrow condensing range, condensation on the reflux drum walls may affect condensation and pressure control.
+- For higher condensing temperatures and a narrow condensing range, condensation on the reflux drum walls may affect condensation and pressure control.
 Then vapor space insulation of the reflux drum should be considered.